dbca-wa/wastd/docs/business_analysts.rst

 reproducible, and accessible insight available.
 Monitoring and research questions suffer the same problem.

+REQ Insight on turtle strandings must be available in a timely, defensible, reproducible and accessible manner.

 Task
 ----
 * Improve the information pipeline from databased, stranded animal to ministerial / managerial inquiry, so that timely, defensible, reproducible, and accessible insight is available.